 Individual Counseling – Utilizes a brief counseling model in order to accommodate the many students who request our services.
 Brief counseling focuses on the issues or concerns at hand, for resolution of a particular problem.
 If on-going, continuous therapy would be helpful (or has been helpful in the past), MHS will assist the student with the referral process to an outside provider.

-Referrals – For those concerns not well matched to a brief model, we offer referrals to local agencies and private practitioners.
+Referrals – For those concerns not well matched to a brief model or specialized treatment is required, we offer referrals to local agencies and private practitioners.
 Check out our new, user-friendly REFERRAL DATABASE.

 Peer Education – MHS Peer Educators are trained student advocates who are available for information, support, and referrals.
 Learn more about this program

 Requesting Services – To begin this process, please fill out a Request for Services Form (RFS).

 Examples of when students would be referred to off-campus service providers include the following: